alvarodelaflor/heytrade_ta/README.md

 In the case of an expert, a 401 code is also returned but explained in the body of the message.

 ![401_expired](img/401_expired.png)

+### *CACHE*

+A cache mechanism has been implemented to speed up resource-intensive queries such as GET requests.

+You can see the configuration in this [file](./src/main/java/com/heytrade/pokedex/config/CachingConfig.java).

 ### *DOCKER & DOCKER-COMPOSE*